How to sleep when it's too bright in your room

 Close the bedroom door

 Eliminate light from other rooms.
-If there’s a gap under the door that still lets some through, roll up a blanket or towel to stuff under there.
+If there’s a gap under the door that still lets some through, use a door snake or roll up a blanket or towel to stuff under there.

 Dim the windows